The International Association of Parkinsonism and Related Disorders

 - Cerebellar disorders

-Movement disorders-related non-motor disorders, such as disorders of the autonomic nervous system, mood disorders, sleep disorders (including: excess daytime sleepiness, REM sleep behaviour disorders, restless legs syndrome, and periodic limb movements), psychiatric disorders (among them: impulse control disorders, executive dysfunction, dementia, delusions and hallucinations).
-The association has “full members”, “associate” members and “honorary” members.
+Movement disorders-related non-motor disorders, such as disorders of the autonomic nervous system, mood disorders, sleep disorders (including: excess daytime sleepiness, REM sleep behaviour disorders, restless legs syndrome, and periodic limb movements)and psychiatric disorders (including: Impulse control disorders, executive dysfunction, dementia, delusions and hallucinations).
+The IAPRD has associate members, full members, and honorary members.

 Visit the IAPRD online!